Ottawa Champions

 The Ottawa Champions (French: Champions d'Ottawa), officially Ottawa Champions Baseball Club (Le club de baseball des Champions) and colloquially known as the Champs, were a professional baseball team based in Ottawa.
 The Champions competed in the Canadian American Association of Professional Baseball (Can-Am League).
-From 2015 to 2019, the team has played its home games at RCGT Park, originally known as JetForm Park.
+From 2015 to 2019, the team played its home games at RCGT Park, originally known as JetForm Park.
 The Champions mascot was Champ.

 Founded in 2014, the Champions were one of the last expansion teams in the Can-Am League, along with the Sussex County Miners.

-The Champions have won the 2016 Can-Am League Championship at their second season in Ottawa, defeating the Rockland Boulders in Game 5 with a final score of 3-1.
+The Champions won the 2016 Can-Am League Championship in their second season in Ottawa, defeating the Rockland Boulders in Game 5 with a final score of 3-1.

 History

 The City of Ottawa granted a 10-year lease of the Ottawa Baseball Stadium to establish a Can-Am Baseball League team for the 2015 season in September 2013.

 In June 2014, the Ottawa Champions team name was announced followed by the unveiling of the team logo that August.

 The Champions announced the signing of Hal Lanier as the team’s first on-field manager on 18 November 2014.
 Lanier is a former Major League Baseball player who began his MLB career in 1964 as a member of the San Francisco Giants; he also spent time as a New York Yankee at the end of his playing career.
 He worked as a coach for the St. Louis Cardinals and won a World Series with them in 1982.
 He was the manager of the Houston Astros from 1986 to 1988 and was named the NL Manager of the Year in 1986.
 He has managed numerous independent league teams before including the Winnipeg Goldeyes and Can-Am team the Sussex Skyhawks.
 Along with Lanier, the Champions also announced the signing of their first player, Gatineau native outfielder Sébastien Boucher.
-Boucher was drafted 213th in the 2004 MLB Draft and was selected to play for Canada in the World Baseball Classic in 2006.
-The team's founding president is David Gourlay.
+Boucher was drafted 213th in the 2004 MLB draft and was selected to play for Canada in the World Baseball Classic in 2006.
+The team's founding president was David Gourlay.

 The Champions played their first game in franchise history on 22 May 2015 and won the game 8-1 against the Sussex County Miners in front of a crowd of 3,876.